- Associate Professor, Nursing

 Institutional Resilience and Expanded Postsecondary Opportunity (IREPO) Grant Program Competition (FIPSE Competitive Grant) (Funded: 2021-2023 $1.5 million)

-Mercy College Microgrant.
+Mercy University Microgrant.
 “Development and Implementation of TEAMSTEPPS initiative for faculty/student interprofessional education.”
 (Aug.
 2016)

 Albert Einstein College of Medicine, Global Health Pilot Project: Implementing PALS in Bangladesh.
 March 2016.